 I’ve bought and sold hundreds of cars over the years, and here I’ll cover my old car evaluation process in a little more detail.
 I’ll explain how to spot problems and a ballpark cost to repair them at a shop.
 But I’ll also indicate if these common repairs are something the DIY weekend mechanic can do themselves with little or no tools or knowledge.

 All old cars have issues.
 The trick is to sell an old car at the first sign of serious trouble or avoid buying someone’s problems, whichever side of the deal you’re on.

 When checking out a vehicle, I pass them through four critical filters.
 The car must pass these tests to be considered a keeper.
-Failing a test means I’ll cut short the inspection, thank the owner politely, and I’ll continue my search in the classifieds.
+Failing a test means I’ll cut the inspection short, thank the owner politely, and continue my search in the classifieds.

 So what are the four filters I use?
 We’ll cover them right now in greater detail.

 One – Is Vehicle Corrosion Free?

 This one is first because it will, for the most part, be obvious and may save you a lot of time.
 Corrosion is a car killer, and your first clue is where your potential new purchase lives, i.e., Is it a salt state?
 If it is, there’s a better than evens chance it could suffer from corrosion.

 You may not even need to climb under the car.
 Rust blisters at the bottom of doors, fenders, and cills clearly indicate that the chassis is also affected by corrosion.
 Chassis corrosion is terrible news.
 While cosmetic rust on fenders and doors can be repaired, chassis corrosion is more serious.
 It’s expensive to fix and may compromise safety.